2 Yuri

 The sound of cracking ribs always gave Yuri a distinct feeling – a sickly satisfaction.
 He had crafted his ability to be such that he could strike a body blow and break ribs, leaving his victim choking for breath.

 The city at night was his kingdom.
-He knew how to use gang culture to lure young people into a twisted family.
-He was the head of the household, ruling it with depraved abusive strategies.
-It was a tried and tested technique, offering increasingly heavy drugs to bring people into Yuri’s cabal.
-Pushing people along a devastating pathway of addiction and dependency, Yuri created addicts who were easy to control.
+He knew how to use gang culture and the offer of increasingly heavy drugs to lure young people into a twisted family of which he was the head of the household.
+Pushing people along a devastating pathway of addiction and dependency was a tried and tested technique by which Yuri created addicts who were easy to control.

 Helena was fourteen when she appeared on the edge of Yuri’s circle.
 Young, fatherless and eager to please, she was easy prey.
 Yuri had several men in their twenties trained to groom young girls for the sex trade.
 They knew how to conjure a sense of belonging and hook them on drugs.